x-team/handbook/technicalities.md

 * \#conferences — ticket, travel, and/or lodging for any paid conference \(including \#unleashconf\)
 * Health & Wellbeing — anything that helps you relax and recharge your batteries \(massage, therapy, yoga, etc.\)

-If you are unsure whether something you'd like to get fits into one of these categories or if it isn't included in the list at all, shoot a quick ping to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6) and he'll help you figure it out.
+If you are unsure whether something you'd like to get fits into one of these categories or if it isn't included in the list at all, shoot a quick ping to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6), and he'll help you figure it out.

 **The only rule is:** Everyone in our community benefits by others sharing \(including you\), so using your budget has to result in sharing something with the community.
 For example, if it’s a course/book, then publish a short review or a recommendation in the _**\#courses**_ channel; if it's a club/quest expense, post about it in the corresponding channel; if it’s a conference you attended, you could write a blog post about your takeaways.
 You get the idea.

-_In case you would like to see some real life examples, head over to \#courses and see reviews that are already in there.
+_In case you would like to see some real-life examples, head over to \#courses and see reviews that are already in there.
 Check out _[_this post_](https://x-team.slack.com/files/U1XDNKJ0J/F899X5KFW/Courses_Budget)_ first to get all the details._

 ### X-Coins & The Vault {#XTC}